• Skip to main content

 5. Get Some Sleep

 Sleep and travel often don’t agree, and that’s understandable.
-You are in a new place, and you’re probably nervous or excited, not to mention, you’re nursing jet lag.
+You are in a new place, and you’re probably nervous or excited, not to mention, you may be nursing jet lag.

 Sleep, or the lack thereof, though, has a huge impact on the balance of healthy bacteria.
 It turns out the body’s internal clock or the circadian rhythm works alongside your microbiome.